 - The practice had gathered feedback from patients through the patient participation group (PPG) and through surveys and complaints received.
-The PPG was beginning to meet regularly, carried out patient surveys and submitted proposals for improvements to the practice management team. - Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues, management and felt involved and engaged to improve how the practice was run.
+The PPG met regularly and submitted proposals for improvements to the practice management team.
+For example, the PPG recently suggested the introduction of a practice newsletter, which was being developed. - In addition to having paper copies of the 'Friends and Family Test', the practice had a system that sent a text message to patients after their appointment to ask for feedback. - The practice had gathered feedback from staff through staff meetings, appraisals and discussion.
+Staff told us they would not hesitate to give feedback and discuss any concerns or issues with colleagues and management.
+Based on a suggestion from a staff member, the practice is currently re-arranging how and where patient files are stored, to make them easier for staff to manage.
+Staff told us they felt involved and engaged to improve how the practice was run.